bingyuac/quagga/README.md

 - [ ] Review usage of `vsplit` and `hsplit` (python code instead of c)
 - [ ] check that one need to have fortran array order in `CpuMatrix`
 - [ ] Add fast dropout LSTM
-- [ ] Add dropout block
 - [ ] Add compiler functionality for more flexible code generation
 - [ ] Add max margin cost function
 - [ ] Rewrite `_verticalStack` and `_horizontalStack` using kernels instead of cudamemcopy
 - [ ] Change logic into empty like with default device_id borrow it from like matrix
 - [ ] use device api for dropout instead of host api
-- [ ] Think about dropout and mask layer It should not take to many memory, you should write a mechanism for this
+- [ ] Think about dropout and scaled layer It should not take to many memory, you should write a mechanism for this
+- [ ] Add broadcasting to Matrix Operations